 If you feel you are not yet ready to commit to Autism as a career, or your University timetable is tight, or you would simply like to make a difference in the life of a child with Autism, why not volunteer for our Social Clubs.
 Working with our Senior Facilitators will provide an amazing insight into not only Autism itself but will teach you many skills that will enhance your knowledge towards your degree.
 You will receive a recognition certificate that you can include in your resume portfolio.

 If you are in the senior year of secondary education, tertiary level or an education facility seeking work experience for your students and feel there would be a benefit from an opportunity to understand more about the ASD condition and get an insight into a career in this field, please call our clinic and speak with our Practice Manager on (08) 9240 5800.

-If you would like to register your interest in a volunteer position or an exciting career opportunity, please complete the relevant registration form below.
+If you would like to register your interest in an exciting career opportunity, please complete the relevant registration form below.